 The IU Richard M. Fairbanks School of Public Health is dedicated to the pursuit of health for all people.
 We emphasize the prevention of disease and injury and recognize the interconnectedness of the physical environment and ecosystem to the health of the community.
-We strive to ensure that the interests of the public are represented in health policies and practices and supports activities that promote this comprehensive view.
+We strive to ensure that the interests of the public are represented in health policies and practices and support activities that promote this comprehensive view.

 The school is committed to the principles of equality, shared decision-making, and a focus on the social, biological and environmental determinants of health which are central tenets of healthy communities and social justice.
 We embrace collaborative and participatory activities as a means of working collectively with other institutions and organizations in the community, across the state, nationally and internationally to ensure healthy communities and populations, a prerequisite for social justice.